Powered by Smartsupp

 Several major stock indices represent the health of global and regional markets.
 Some of the most recognized and widely followed indices include:

-3. NASDAQ Composite: The NASDAQ Composite index tracks the performance of more than 3,000 stocks listed on the NASDAQ stock exchange.
-It has a strong emphasis on technology and innovation and includes companies like Amazon, Google, and Facebook.
+The NASDAQ Composite index tracks the performance of more than 3,000 stocks listed on the NASDAQ stock exchange.
+It emphasizes technology and innovation and includes companies such as Amazon, Google, and Facebook.

-4. FTSE 100: The FTSE 100 represents the 100 largest companies listed on the London Stock Exchange.
-It’s a key benchmark for the performance of the U.K. stock market.
+The FTSE 100 represents the 100 largest companies listed on the London Stock Exchange.
+It’s a key benchmark for the U.K. stock market’s performance.

-5. Nikkei 225: The Nikkei 225 is a price-weighted index that tracks the 225 largest companies listed on the Tokyo Stock Exchange in Japan.
-It’s one of the leading indices in Asia and provides insight into Japan’s economic performance.
+The Nikkei 225 is a price-weighted index that tracks the 225 largest companies listed on the Tokyo Stock Exchange.
+It’s one of Asia’s leading indices and provides insight into Japan’s economic performance.

 Conclusion